epuber-io/epuber/docs/plugins.md

 end
 ```

-When specifying folder, Epuber will find all Ruby files (recursive) and use them as plugin files.
+When specifying folder, Epuber will find all Ruby files (recursively) and use them as plugin files.

 Plugin file allows to create validator or transformer.
 You can define multiple validators and/or transformers in single
 file.
 Following example is basic structure of how to implement such plugin: